-7. Other Items:
+1. Other Items:

-- (a) The parties do not request a conference with the Court before entry of a scheduling order.
-However, if helpful to the court, the parties can make themselves available for a conference. - (b) Requested dates for pretrial conferences: 30 days before trial. - (c) Plaintiffs' Proposal:

-Final dates to file dispositive motions and motions in limine (including Daubert motions): May 17, 2024.
+- (a) Requested dates for pretrial conferences: Within 30 days before trial. - (b) Final dates to file dispositive motions: September 13, 2024.

-Final dates to file dispositive motions and Daubert motions: August 16, 2024.

-- (d) State the prospects for settlement: Settlement is unlikely. - (e) Identify any alternative dispute resolution procedure that may enhance settlement prospects: None. - (f) Plaintiffs' Proposal:

-Final dates for submitting Rule 26(a)(3) witness lists, designations of witnesses whose testimony will be presented by deposition, and exhibit lists: June 7, 2024.
+- (c) Final dates to file motions in limine and Daubert motions: December 6, 2024. - (d) State the prospects for settlement: Settlement is unlikely. - (e) Identify any alternative dispute resolution procedure that may enhance settlement prospects: None. - (f) Final dates for submitting Rule 26(a)(3) witness lists, designations of witnesses whose testimony will be presented by deposition, and exhibit lists: November 22, 2024. - (g) Final dates to file objections under Rule 26(a)(3): 14 days after filing.

-Final dates for submitting Rule 26(a)(3) witness lists, designations of witnesses whose testimony will be presented by deposition, and exhibit lists: November 4, 2024.

-(g) Final dates to file objections under Rule 26(a)(3): 14 days after filing.

-(h) Plaintiffs' Proposal:

-Suggested trial date and estimate of trial length: The parties expect trial to last around 2 weeks.
-The parties expect the case to be ready for trial in July/August 2024.

-Suggested trial date and estimate of trial length: The parties expect trial to last around 2 weeks.
-The parties expect the case to be ready for trial in December 2024.

-(i) Other matters:
+(h) Other matters: